-Ian has published over a dozen original research articles in top academic journals, such as: Ethnos: Journal of Anthropology; the Journal of Law and the Biosciences (including the most-read article, with over 30,000 reads); Anthropology Today (cover feature); Journal of Neuroscience; Biophysical Journal; ACS Chemical Neuroscience; andBiochemistry.
-He recently published three opinion editorials in Genetics Research discussing some of the ethical issues relating to biobanking and precision medicine projects.
-He has acted as a bioethics consultant for the Wellcome Trust sponsored Bioethics Literature project in 2011, for which he wrote three afterward responses in the Comma Press’ anthology of science fiction writing Bio-Punk: Stories from the Far Side of Research.
+Ian has published over a dozen original research articles in top journals, such as: Times of Israel; Ethnos: Journal of Anthropology; the Journal of Law and the Biosciences (including the highest impact and most-read article); Anthropology Today (cover feature); Journal of Neuroscience; Biophysical Journal; ACS Chemical Neuroscience; and Biochemistry.
+He published three opinion editorials in Genetics Research discussing some of the ethical issues relating to biobanking and precision medicine projects.
+He has acted as a bioethics consultant for the Wellcome Trust sponsored Bioethics Literature project, for which he wrote three afterward responses in the Comma Press’ anthology of science fiction writing Bio-Punk: Stories from the Far Side of Research.
 He has co-organized two interdisciplinary symposia at Harvard University that discussed the ways in which advances in genomic technologies are transforming human identities, titled ‘Science, Ethnicity, Identity’ (2014), and ‘The Molecularization of Identity: Science and Subjectivity in the 21st Century’ (2016).
-He has been an affiliate of Harvard’s Program on Science, Technology, and Society since 2013.

 His new project is a cultural study of wine production in the West Bank area of Israel/Palestine, where wine science is entangled with a historical imagination of indigeneity that naturalizes Jewish presence on this highly contested territory.